-In recent years, organizations have faced increased pressures to continually be innovative in order to survive in a competitive marketplace.
-New work by Ng and Feldman (2010) suggests that job embeddedness could be a potential strategy to bolster innovative behaviors by employees.
+In recent years, organizations have had to continually innovate in order to survive in a competitive marketplace.
+New research (Ng & Feldman, 2010) suggests that job embeddedness could be a potential strategy to bolster innovative behaviors by employees.
 Job embeddedness attempts to explain how employee fit (organization-employee match), links (personal relationships at work), and sacrifice (loss of rewards and benefits if turnover) keep employees with their current organizations even when other opportunities are available.

 Research consistently shows that highly embedded employees are increasingly motivated to perform well in their jobs because they feel committed and invested in the success of the organization.
-But are highly embedded employees also more likely to engage in innovative-related behaviors and is this consistent across all employees?

-In short, the answer is yes.
+But are highly embedded employees also more likely to engage in innovative-related behaviors and is this consistent across all employees In short, the answer is yes.
 Highly embedded employees are more apt to engage in innovation-related behaviors.
 However, while they are not more likely to generate innovative ideas, they are more inclined to spread the innovative ideas throughout the organization and actually implement the ideas.
-But wait; before you run to implement new policies, the current article also suggests that this trend is not consistent across all employees.
-In fact, those highly embedded employees in their mid- to late-career stages are significantly more likely to spread and implement innovative ideas than those early in their career.
+However, the current article also suggests that this trend is not consistent across all employees.
+In fact, those highly embedded employees in their mid-career to late-career stages are significantly more likely to spread and implement innovative ideas than those who are early in their careers.